AntonioFasano/SienaR/README.md

 The last column, `grade`,  is now the weighted grade;  the `mark` column is the former unweighted grade.

-An important thing to note is that you have to set the current course and sitting schedule, by means of `setCourse()` and `setSched()`, otherwise `md.grader.credits()` does not know where to look for.
+An important thing to note is that you have to set the current course and sitting schedule, by means of `setCourse()` and `setSit()`, otherwise `md.grader.credits()` does not know where to look for.
 If you already did this before, you might want to re-check current values with `getCurrent()`.

 `md.grader.credits()` supports the usual  `csvpath` and  `save` arguments.
 As regards the latter,  `md.grader.credits()` produces by default the same `grades.csv` as `md.grader()` overwriting the existing one.
 This is so because  `md.grader.credits()` output is a superset of `md.grader()`, where you have both the weighted and the unweighted grade, but you can rename the old score file, as shown above, to avoid it being overwritten.